 Massage therapy has been widely used as a complementary and alternative treatment for fibromyalgia.
 Most of the studies have found that massage therapy significantly improves pain, anxiety and depression in people with fibromyalgia.

 If you'd like to try massage, find a therapist you like and who is familiar with fibromyalgia.
-Your doctor, physical therapist or other health care providers may be able to suggest reputable therapists in your area.
+The massage therapist may need to start with very gentle massage and work up to a greater intensity for your comfort.

 Explore your options

 Because fibromyalgia can't be cured, it's important to have a variety of strategies for dealing with your symptoms.
-If you haven't already, talk with your doctor or other health care provider about incorporating nonpharmacologic self-care strategies.
+If you haven't already, talk with your doctor or other health care provider about nondrug self-care strategies.